musabgulfam/mqtt-motor-backend/README.md

 # Go MQTT Backend

 A backend server written in Go that communicates with an ESP32 device via MQTT and manages users with authentication.
-It also implements a queue and daily quota for motor-on requests.
+It also implements a queue and daily quota for motor-on requests with admin force shutdown capabilities.

 ---